matthewdcage/cursor-mcp-installer/README.md

 > **📢 NOW AVAILABLE ON NPM!** Install with a simple `npm install -g cursor-mcp-installer-free` command or use directly with `npx cursor-mcp-installer-free` or `uvx cursor-mcp-installer-free`!

+> **🔄 Latest Updates (v0.1.3):** Improved path handling for all MCP server installations, better OpenAPI schema detection, and more robust server discovery in local directories.
+Thanks to [@ItzAmirreza](https://github.com/ItzAmirreza) for submitting the initial installation path handling issue.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 ## Quick Start Guide

 ### Step 1: Add to Cursor Configuration